 Poet Kwame Dawes is a 2012 Guggenheim Fellow and Glenna Luschei Editor of the Prairie Schooner, the quarterly literary magazine at the University of Nebraska-Lincoln.
 Voices of Haiti is Kwame's second partnership with the Pulitzer Center using poetry and multimedia to tell the stories of ordinary people under extraordinary circumstances.
 His first collaboration with the Pulitzer Center was the Emmy-award winning, livehopelove.com, focusing on HIV/AIDS, homophobia and stigma in Jamaica.
 Kwame is the author of more than a dozen collections of verse, including the critically-acclaimed “Wisteria: Poems From the Swamp Country.”
 He is a former Distinguished Poet in Residence at the University of South Carolina and executive director and founder of the South Carolina Poetry Initiative.
 He also is programming director of the annual Calabash International Literary Festival held in Jamaica.

-Andre Lambertson creates award-winning photo essays on social issues for magazines, books, foundations, advocacy organizations and museums including Time, US News and World Report, Life, National Geographic, the New York Times Magazine, the Ford Foundation, the George Soros Foundation and the Smithsonian Museum.
+Andre Lambertson creates award-winning photo essays on social issues for magazines, books, foundations, advocacy organizations and museums including Time, US News and World Report, Life, National Geographic, The New York Times Magazine, the Ford Foundation, the George Soros Foundation and the Smithsonian Museum.
 The International Center of Photography, the Corcoran Gallery of Art and The Darkroom are among the venues where his works have been exhibited.
 Andre, Kwame, and writer Lisa Armstrong worked together on the year-long Pulitzer Center reporting project focusing on the rebuilding of Haiti.
 Previously Andre worked on the Pulitzer Center reporting project "Scars and Stripes: Liberian Youth After the War."
 He has taught at the International Center of Photography and the Brooklyn Museum, as well as at workshops for former child soldiers in West Africa to aid in their transformation and healing.

 Director/Producer David France is an award-winning journalist and New York Times best-selling author who has been writing about AIDS since 1982, beginning in gay-community papers.
-David's latest film titled "How to Survive a Plague" explores the story of two coalitions—ACT UP and TAG (Treatment Action Group)—whose activism and innovation helped turn AIDS from a death sentence into a manageable condition.
+David's latest film titled "How to Survive a Plague" (available on Amazon Prime and iTunes) explores the story of two coalitions—ACT UP and TAG (Treatment Action Group)—whose activism and innovation helped turn AIDS from a death sentence into a manageable condition.
 Today he is one of the best-known chroniclers of the epidemic, having continued in The New York Times, where he was AIDS news writer in the 1990s; Newsweek, where he was senior editor for investigations until 2003; and now GQ and New York magazine, where he is a contributing editor.
 David has received the National Headliner Award and the GLAAD Media Award, and has seen his work inspire several films, most recently the Emmy-nominated Showtime film “Our Fathers.”
 He is at work on a major history of AIDS, due from Alfred A. Knopf in 2013.

 Over the past two decades Patricia Finneran has held senior positions at Sundance Institute, American Film Institute and IFP, working at the intersection of storytelling and social engagement to connect artists to audiences and advance film as a powerful tool for social change.
 Currently, Tricia is a senior consultant to Sundance Institute’s Documentary Film Program and Fund where she manages partnerships that advance contemporary social justice documentary by supporting artists and programs with leading funders such as the Skoll Foundation and the Gates Foundation.
 She serves as a curator and campaign development workshop leader for Good Pitch, a partnership with BritDoc Foundation.
 Through her involvement with VERITAS she led the highly successful campaign for BULLY, released by the Weinstein Company.
 Her innovative campaign strategy included a film guide and teacher training program.
 Previously as director of the AFI / Discovery Channel SILVERDOCS she led the nascent event to become the largest documentary festival in the US.